 Serafim Smigelskiy, cello

 Serafim Smigelskiy has established himself as one of today's most promising young cellists.
-He has appeared as soloist with the Juilliard Orchestra, Kansas City Philharmonic Orchestra, Jupiter Chamber Players, Argento Chamber Ensemble, ArsViva Strings Orchestra, Axiom contemporary music ensemble, and Quartet Accorda.
-Serafim is currently an artistic director at ECCE (East Coast Contemporary Ensemble), a New York/Boston-based chamber ensemble specializing in contemporary classical music.
-He is also on cello faculty at Brooklyn College, Great Neck Music Conservatory, Illinois Chamber Music Festival and the Wesleyan University Cello Festival.
+He has appeared as soloist with the Juilliard Orchestra, Kansas City Philharmonic Orchestra, Jupiter Chamber Players, Argento Chamber Ensemble, ArsViva Strings Orchestra, Axiom contemporary music ensemble, Dal Niente and Quartet Accordia.
+Serafim is currently touring as a member of the critically acclaimed Tesla Quartet.

 Born in 1985 in St. Petersburg, Russia, he began his cello studies at the age of 6 with Galina Korolyóva.
-At 15 he entered the Rimsky-Korsakov College where he was a student of Konstantin Kucherov.
-During this period he received several awards from international competitions and foundations, including First Prize in the Russian State's Russian Music Competition, Third Prize in the International Mravinsky Cello Competition, and Second Prize in the Mussorgsky String Competition.
-In 2004 he entered the St. Petersburg State Conservatory, where he studied with Alexey Massarsky.
-During that period he also studied with Alexander Richter of the Saint-Petersburg Philharmonic String Quartet and Josif Levinson of the Taneyev String Quartet.
-Serafim also was a cellist with the eminent Rimsky-Korsakov String Quartet, chamber orchestra Divertissement, and the St. Petersburg Soloists artist management organization.
+At 15, he entered the Rimsky-Korsakov College where he was a student of Konstantin Kucherov.
+During this period, he received several awards from international competitions and foundations, including First Prize in the Russian State's Russian Music Competition, Third Prize in the International Mravinsky Cello Competition, and Second Prize in the Mussorgsky String Competition.
+In 2004, he entered the St. Petersburg State Conservatory, where he studied with Alexey Massarsky.
+During that period, he also studied with Alexander Richter of the Saint-Petersburg Philharmonic String Quartet and Josif Levinson of the Taneyev String Quartet.
+Serafim was also a cellist with the eminent Rimsky-Korsakov String Quartet, chamber orchestra Divertissement, and the St. Petersburg Soloists artist management organization.
 Before moving to New York City in 2010, he received the Graduate Certificate at Park University International Center for Music where he was student of Martin Storey.
-Serafim holds a Master of Music degree from The Juilliard School, where he studied with Richard Aaron (cello) and Sylvia Rosenberg (chamber music).
+Serafim holds a Master's of Music degree from The Juilliard School, where he studied with Richard Aaron (cello) and Sylvia Rosenberg (chamber music).